Phuket among targets of heroin trafficking network dismantled by Thai authorities

-Phuket was among the major tourist destinations targeted by a heroin trafficking network disrupted by Thai authorities this week, according to the Central Investigation Bureau.
+Phuket was among the major tourist destinations targeted by a heroin trafficking network disrupted by Thai authorities this week, according to the Central Investigation Bureau, which said the drugs were intended for sale mainly to foreign tourists in Bangkok, Pattaya and Phuket.

 All three face charges of jointly possessing Category 1 narcotics, heroin, with intent to sell without permission, for commercial purposes and in a manner deemed harmful to public safety and national security.
-Authorities said the network was smuggling heroin into Thailand for distribution in Bangkok, Pattaya and Phuket.
+The new source said the charges were described under Thailand’s Narcotics Act (2021), Section 145, paragraph 3, which carries penalties ranging from five years’ imprisonment to life sentences, fines of 500,000 to 5,000,000 baht, or the death penalty.

 The investigation began after Nong Khai Immigration Bureau officers received intelligence about a Nigerian-led drug trafficking operation working with Thai women in Bangkok.
 Police said one Thai suspect had illegally crossed into a neighbouring country through a natural border route before returning to Thailand and checking into a hotel in Bangkok.